 The study concluded that at identical energy intake and similar substrate composition [same amounts of total protein, fat, and carbohydrate], the food combining diet did not bring any additional loss in weight and body fat.

-This means it doesn’t matter how you combine the foods you eat or when you eat it – as long as there is a calorie deficit you will lose weight.
+This means it doesn’t matter how you combine the foods you eat or when you eat them – as long as there is a calorie deficit you will lose weight.